sweirich/challenge/debruijn/README.md

 The explanation is accompanied by fully worked out example code in this repo.
 To get started, follow the road map below, paying close attention to the source files referred to in each section.

 *Why strongly-typed ASTs?*
 With a strongly-typed term representation, only well-typed terms can be constructed.
-Language tools that manipulate such data structures can be sure that certain invariants are maintained by the system.
+That means that language tools that manipulate these data structures must respect the object language type system.
 For example, the definition of capture-avoiding substitution can be difficult to get correct from scratch.
 By working with a typed representation, we can be sure that there are no scope-errors in our interpreters, compilers and optimizers and that our transformations are type preserving.

 ## Road Map